top of page

 Understanding Poultry Worm Count Results

-Here is a guide to interpreting your poultry worm count result.
+Here is a guide to interpreting your poultry worm egg count result.
 For coccidia results see further down this page.

 < 50 EPG No eggs seen in sample including no cocci